PombertLab/Publication_scripts/README.md

 # Publication_scripts

-This repository contains scripts from published or submitted manuscripts.
+This repository contains scripts from published, submitted manuscripts, and/or theses.